BestTimesToVisit.com Logo

 Danfo Buses

-Cost:Varies depending on distance and traffic; expect to pay more during peak hours.
+Cost:Varies greatly depending on distance and traffic; expect to pay more during peak hours.

 Tip:Always confirm the driver's identity and vehicle details match the app information.
 Share your trip details with a friend or family member.
-Use the in-app payment system to avoid cash transactions.
-Surge pricing applies during peak times.
+Use the in-app safety features.
+Download the apps before arriving; data can be unreliable.

-Lagos has a vast lagoon system, and water taxis offer a unique way to travel between some areas, especially islands and waterfront locations.
-They're faster than road transport in certain situations.
+Lagos has a network of waterways, and water taxis offer a unique way to travel between islands and coastal areas, avoiding some of the notorious traffic.
+They are less common than other options.

 Similar Destinations